 Suits.
 A closet must-have — the cherry on top for any capsule wardrobe.
 And, one of the most timeless pieces of clothing in your wardrobe.
 But, do you actually know if your suit is fitting you correctly?
 Are your sleeves too long?
 Pants not tapered enough?
 Are you wearing a 32 jacket when you should be wearing a 34 slim?
 A suit is that crucial closet essential that when it fits, you look great; and when it doesn’t, you really miss the mark.

 What most men don’t realize is that almost no one has what would be considered an ‘off-the-rack’ body type.
 Men’s suits are now manufactured to fit a wide range of sizing needs, which means that tailoring is absolutely necessary to get an off-the-rack suit to fit properly.
-Check out our guide below and explore 4 tips to achieving the perfectly fitted suit for any body type, at any budget.
+Check out our guide to suit alterations below and explore 4 tips to achieving the perfectly fitted suit for any body type, at any budget.

 The shoulder area of a suit or sport coat is crucial to achieving the perfect fit.
 Why?
 Firstly, when the shoulders of a suit jacket are too big, it’s extremely noticeable.
 Take a look at the image below to get an idea of what we’re talking about.
 Secondly, the shoulder area of a sport is a bit difficult and expensive to alter.
 So, instead of spending more money on tailoring, invest in a higher quality suit that is your correct size from the start.